docQodly/docs/docs/language/orda-classes.md

 ## Calculated attributes

 A calculated attribute is a dataclass attribute with a data type that masks a calculation.
-For more information on calculated attributes, see [Calculated attributes](../studio/model/attributes.md#calculated-attributes).
+For more information on calculated attributes, see XXX.

 ### `function get <attributeName>`